cscosu/ctf-writeups/2021/utctf/AEG/README.md

 ```

 That means the program exited with status code `100`, which means that the
 `win` function was called!
-Now all that's let is to wrap this in a pwntools
+Now all that's left is to wrap this in a pwntools
 script to interact with the challenge server:

 > Note: For some reason I couldn't get pwntools and angr to work in the same